spattisson/zaproxy/UiStartDevelopment.md

 # GUI Programming
 ## Introduction
-**_SwingExplorer does not available from their developers.
-This project was originally hosted in [Google Code Archive](https://code.google.com/archive/p/swing-explorer/source/default/source).
-Please check the [issue](https://github.com/robotframework/SwingLibrary/issues/72) before you use it._**
+**_SwingExplorer is no longer available from its Developers.
+This project was originally hosted on [Google Code (now Archived)](https://code.google.com/archive/p/swing-explorer/source/default/source).
+Please check [this issue](https://github.com/robotframework/SwingLibrary/issues/72) before you use it._**

 Getting started with GUI programming is hard.
 A graphical tool, that lets you inspect the internal structure can help to understand how a user interface is composed.
 SwingExplorer can be used for such purpose.

 <img src='https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/swing-explorer_application.png' width='800' />